 The ultimate in modern function and design, wall hung toilets appear to float above the floor, with no visible cistern or pedestal.
 This is the perfect style of toilet for designer bathrooms, with clean and simple lines that make great use of space.

 Our wall hung toilets feature soft closing seats, and are made from high quality materials for reliability.
 With this design, you will also need a concealed cistern and wall mounting unit to install it in your bathroom.
+You will find many of our most popular wall hung toilets sold in combination with a concealed cistern and wall mounting frame.

 Whether you’re aiming to create a classic or contemporary feel in your bathroom, VictoriaPlum.com has a toilet to suit.
 As well as the main styles of toilet, we have all sorts of other options and designs to make it easy for you to create the perfect bathroom